NOC-MSM/pyBDY/docs/source/examples.rst

    cd $WDIR
    mkdir OUTPUT

-Now we're ready to generate the boundary conditions using pyNEMO.
+Now we're ready to generate the boundary conditions using pyBDY.
 If this is not installed follow the `installation guide` or a quick setup could be as follows: